 One afternoon, I was musing to my mate that I really wanted a surf club wedding and a church ceremony.
-These two things rarely join in the same wedding and I was already at my self imposed cap for the year so I resigned myself to target these goals in 2018.
+These two things rarely collide in Darwin, and I was already at my self imposed cap for the year so I resigned myself to target these goals in 2018.
 A few days later I received an email from Tom and lo and behold, this is exactly what was in order.
 So, despite my cap, I was in.
-I mean, if the universe listens, you can't turn around and reject it.
+If the universe listens, you can't turn around and reject it.

 It was an absolutely magic St Mary's cathedral service, a sunset reception at the Surf Club, and dancing late into the night.
-A dance floor mostly held to attention by the middle generation in attendance, though the 30 year old demographic got a look in at some points, even if they did have to stoop low with some attention seeking antics.
+A dance floor mostly held to attention by the middle generation in attendance, though the 30 year old demographic got a look in at some points, even if they did have to stoop low with some attention seeking antics like getting half naked.
 I included one picture of this.
 I left at 11pm and the party, although ramping up solidly from about 4pm, was showing no signs of settling down.

 Tom and Bron, and their love and legendariness made this a cracker of a day.
 I am more than a little in love with these two actually.